NguyenDa18/MachineLearning_HW1/README.md

 ## Components for recipe
 - Cost function to calculate cost
-- Gradient descene function to calculate new Theta vector
+- Gradient descent function to calculate new Theta vector